peremartra/Large-Language-Model-Notebooks-Course/README.md

 If you'd like to make a contribution or suggest a topic, please don't hesitate to start a [Discussion](https://github.com/peremartra/Large-Language-Model-Notebooks-Course/discussions).
 I'd be delighted to receive any opinions or advice.

+Don't be shy, share the course on your social networks with your friends.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/pere-martra/) or [Twitter](https://twitter.com/PereMartra) and feel free to share anything you'd like or ask any questions you may have.

 _____________
 # Papers used in the Course:
 [The Power of Scale for Parameter-Efficient Prompt Tuning](https://doi.org/10.48550/arXiv.2104.08691).
 Fine Tuning & Optimizacion Lesson.
 Prompt Tuning Sample.